Fylhan/posibrain/README.md

 Based on this [Eliza PHP tchatbot implementation](http://www.perkiset.org/forum/all_things_general_tech/artificial_intelligence_as_we_know_it_today-t1177.5.html;wap2=), at least for the concept.

-Installation
+Installation & Usage
 ------------
-Just download, copy and past.
+User Composer, or just download, copy and paste.
 No configuration is required because it is just an algorithm.

+You can easily use it in your code:

     require '../vendor/autoload.php';
     use Fylhan\TchatBot\TchatBot;

     header("Content-Type: text/html; charset=UTF-8");
     $bot = new TchatBot();
-    echo $bot->generateAnswer('Bnmaster', 'Bonjour mon ami', time()).'<br />';
+    list($botName, $botMessage) = $bot->generateAnswer('Bnmaster', 'Bonjour mon ami', time());
+    echo $botName.' : '.$botMessage.'<br />';
-    // May display for example: 'Salutations noble ami.'
+    // May display for example: 'Hari S.: Salutations noble ami.'

+Or even using command line:

+    Usage: php app/console submit "User message" ["User name"]
+    > php app/console submit "Bonjour mon ami"
+    Hari S.: Salutations noble ami.

 How to test?
 -----------